practicalli/spacemacs/install-spacemacs/maximised-full-screen.md

 You can configure Emacs to start in maximised mode (just like maximising an applications window) or in fullscreen mode for minimum distraction.

-Changed one of the following option in the `dotspacemacs/init` function of `~/.spacemacs`, the fullscreen option overrides the maximised option.
+Change one of the following option in the `dotspacemacs/init` function of `~/.spacemacs`.
+The fullscreen option overrides the maximised option.

 ```lisp
 dotspacemacs-fullscreen-at-startup t